Different types of designers explained

 The product designer goes through an analytical process and relies on a problem-solving approach to improve the end-user quality of life.
 They create meaningful products and experiences capable of solving problems.

 Product design can be applied to many different fields, and the designer usually works with other professionals when developing a product.
 While a product designer is not necessarily in charge of a product's mechanical and technological aspects, they put their efforts into the user experience.
 They are constantly analyzing, designing, testing, launching, monitoring, and improving.

 The product design and engineering of the single-speed bike Speed ONE is a good example of product design.

-Because of this, graphic designer is one of the most in-demand professionals out there in the market.
+Thus, a graphic designer is one of the most in-demand professionals out there in the market.
 A graphic designer has the ability to know how to talk to the client through a visually-appealing medium that combines both technical and artistic skills.

 Motion Graphics Designer

 A motion graphics designer is responsible for bringing movement to otherwise static graphic elements like images or text.
-The world of motions graphics involves a variety of work from animated presentations to product demos to movie title sequences.
+The world of motion graphics involves a variety of work from animated presentations to product demos to movie title sequences.

-Motion graphics is sometimes confused with animation, however the two are quite different in terms of what each one wants to tell.
+Motion graphics is sometimes confused with animation, however, the two are quite different in terms of what each one wants to tell.
 While animation is the visual representation of a story, motion graphics gives life to something that is usually static.
 The filmmakers at Splæsh are using motion graphics in most of their films to better tell stories with impact.

 Industrial designers develop every kind of physical product conceivable for a wide variety of purposes.
 They typically specialize in one type of product design, with their work being used in multiple manufacturing industries (i.e. city bicycles, automotive, lounge chairs or housewares…).
 While considering its function and form, an industrial designer uses prototypes, tests, and iterates any product from idea to life.